USEPA/MC_Case_Study/README.md

 ## Requirements

+This code was written using Python 3.x.
 The following Python libraries are required for running the code:

 1. numpy (https://pypi.org/project/numpy/)
 2. plotly (https://pypi.org/project/plotly/)